 5. After tapping the Merge all button, your phone will perform a complete search and let you know the exact no of duplicates you have on your Google Contacts.
 In our case, the count is 455!
 Tap on OK.

-6. This process will take time depending upon your duplicate contacts as well as your internet speed of your smartphone.
+6. This process will take time depending upon your duplicate contacts as well as the internet speed of your smartphone.
 So be patient.
 In our testing on Motorola Fusion Plus, the process took around 5 mins.

 And once the merging contacts process is done, congratulations your smartphone is now free from duplicate contacts!
 And here’s the result next to the earlier stage!